Hosted Powergate

 # Use your provided endpoint export POW_SERVERADDRESS=api.pow.something.textile.io:443 # Verify it works pow version

-An FFS instance manages all the necessary state and capabilities to provide multi-tiered file storage through the Powergate.
-Each Powergate setup can manage an arbitrary number of FFS instances.
+A User instance manages all the necessary state and capabilities to provide multitiered file storage through the Powergate.
+Each Powergate setup can manage an arbitrary number of User instances.
+To create a new User:

-This will print an instance ID and a token.
-Write down the token as we will need it for every other ffs operation.
-Additionally, let Powergate know about your token with:
+This will print an instance ID and a User auth token.
+Write down the token as we will need it for every other User operation.
+As an optional convienience (vs. including the User

-The hosted Powergate instance is automatically configure to add small funding into every FFS you create.
+The hosted Powergate instance is automatically configured to add small funding into every User instance you create.
 You can repeat the

-createstep multiple times if you need multiple FFSs with different configurations, but you will need to use
+createstep multiple times if you need multiple User instances with different configurations, but you will need to use the

---tokenso that Powergate knows which instance it should interact with.
-You can check the default configuration (opens new window) for storage jobs for your FFS with:
+--tokenflag so that Powergate knows which User instance to interact with.
+You can check the default configuration (opens new window) for storage jobs within a User instance:

-Additional details about FFS instances can be found in the official documentation (opens new window).
+Additional details about User instances can be found in the official documentation (opens new window).

 Stage your data: